OREM HERITAGE MUSEUM

 - Historical videos of early Orem settlers

-TO REQUEST A TOUR: If you would like to schedule a group tour, call (801) 225-ARTS ext.
+You can also schedule a group tour outside of the public hours listed above.
+If you would like to schedule a group tour, call (801) 225-ARTS ext.
 1030 to reach the Orem Heritage Museum.
-Click here to email a tour request and we will contact you to work out the details.
+Click here to submit a tour request online and we will contact you to confirm the details.